 Staying home during the summer doesn't need to be boring.
 You don't have to go away to have fun.
 Plan some fun family-friendly events that that you can look forward to throughout the summer.
 They don't have to be extravagant to be a success.
 Pick up discount party supplies and decorations to get ready for your events.
 Invite some friends, neighbors and family members to stop by.
 Stay relaxed and connected.
 Here are three ideas for fun and frugal get-togethers to help you get started.

 Aloha means hello and good-bye in Hawaiian.
 Say hello to the summer and good-bye to the school year with a family-friendly luau.
 Accessorize with colorful poly leis or fabric flower leis with matching hair clips for each guest.
+Pick up some Musician's Friend's ukuleles to achieve the sound of Hawaii.
 Raffia or plastic grass skirts for kids and adults are a must-have for a luau.
 To keep costs low, make it a pot luck or serve manageable foods like fresh fruit skewers, cold ham slices, grilled ham or chicken and pineapple kabobs, banana nut bread, macadamia nut cookies and citrus-garnished punch.
 Create a limbo stick with a broom handle or a pole and tie balloons, raffia or crepe paper streamers to the ends for a more festive look.

 Independence Day Picnic